-The process of breaking down large insoluble food fragments into smaller and water-soluble particles, which can be easily absorbed by the blood plasma is termed as digestion.
-All parts of the body are involved in the uptake and digestion of food along with the elimination of undigested material constitute from the digestive system.
+The process of breaking down of large food particles into smaller and water-soluble particles, which can be easily absorbed by the blood plasma is termed as digestion.
+All parts of the body are involved in the uptake and digestion of food along with the elimination of undigested material.

-A human digestive system which is also known as the alimentary canal is a muscular tube which extends from the mouth to the anus.
-The parts of the digestive system include – mouth, oral cavity, teeth, esophagus, pharynx, stomach, small intestine, large intestine, and anus.
+Human digestive system comprises the alimentary canal and various digestive glands.
+The alimentary canal is a muscular tube, which extends from the mouth to the anus.
+The human digestive system comprises mouth, pharynx, oesophagus, stomach, small intestine, large intestine, and anus.

-The oral cavity has three parts –palate, tongue, and teeth.
+The oral cavity comprises the palate, tongue and teeth.

 Humans are diphyodont i.e. they have two sets of teeth- milk or deciduous and permanent teeth.
 Here is the list of different types of teeth in humans with their functions.